Met4FoF/ZeMA_testbed_Bayesian_machine_learning/README.md

 ## References

-For details about the provess refer to the author [Loïc Coquelin (LNE)](mailto:loic.coquelin@lne.fr).
+For details about the process refer to the author [Loïc Coquelin (LNE)](mailto:loic.coquelin@lne.fr).